$1,000 bill for ambulance ride that never left the hospital

 AMR could not immediately provide a comment on the Smales' bill.
 A spokesperson said he was researching the case.

-Mullins-Smale, who is a nurse, understands the sometimes high cost of medicine, but she fees the ambulance fee places an unfair burden on people who are already suffering.
+Mullins-Smale, who is a nurse, understands the sometimes high cost of medicine, but she feels the ambulance fee places an unfair burden on people who are already suffering.

 “I’m trying to figure out how to fix the problem, so it doesn’t happen to other people," she said.